 Aside from Cyber Security, I do enjoy fiddling with technology outside of the security world.
 It could be anything from website design, to reviews on this blog about some of the tech I'm using.

-Many probably won't find it interesting, but I enjoy it and this is my site, so there! :-)
+Many probably won't find it interesting, but I enjoy it and after all, it's my site, right?

 I'm currently based on the Wirral Peninsula, in the North West of England.
 The Wirral is a fairly large town that's on the opposite side of the River Mersey from Liverpool.